-- 2.1 An employee must declare to the Federation any close personal relationship that could involve a potential conflict of interest for the employee or otherwise conflict with the employee's responsibilities at work.
+- 2.1 An employee must declare to us any close personal relationship that could involve a potential conflict of interest for the employee or otherwise conflict with the employee's responsibilities at work.
 In the area of close personal relationships at work, we aim not to interfere in employees' private lives, but take legitimate action when such relationships have an actual or potential impact on the Federation.
-Issues involving such relationships will be dealt with promptly, effectively, fairly and lawfully, maintaining confidentiality where possible. - 2.2 The Federation will act upon such a declaration to ensure that any potential conflict of interest is avoided and/or to ensure that the employee is not compromised in their work with the Federation. - 2.3 The Close Personal Relationships at Work Policy applies to all employees and Directors at the Rutland and District Schools' Federation. - 2.4 An employee who does not declare a close personal relationship at work in accordance with the requirements of the policy may be subject to appropriate action in accordance with the Federation's Discipline Policy for Staff.
+Issues involving such relationships will be dealt with promptly, effectively, fairly and lawfully, maintaining confidentiality where possible. - 2.2 We will act upon such a declaration to ensure that any potential conflict of interest is avoided and/or to ensure that the employee is not compromised in their work with the Federation. - 2.3 The Close Personal Relationships at Work Policy applies to all adults including but not limited to: employees, governors, casual workers, agency workers, apprentices, and volunteers at the Federation. - 2.4 An employee who does not declare a close personal relationship at work in accordance with the requirements of the policy may be subject to appropriate action in accordance with the Federation Staff Disciplinary Policy. - 2.5 Trustees, governors, casual workers, agency workers, apprentices and volunteers who do not declare a close personal relationship at work in accordance with the requirements of the policy may be relieved of their position within the Federation.